 Health and wellness of students, in particular promoting and ensuring mental-health is a priority of the University and the Department.
 There are many resources.
-The SGS Graduate Wellness Directory provides a comprehensive list: http://www.sgs.utoronto.ca/currentstudents/Pages/Graduate-Wellness-Directory.aspx.
-Some of the major resources are listed below.
+The SGS Graduate Wellness Directory provides a comprehensive list: https://www.sgs.utoronto.ca/resources-supports/wellness-portal/ Some of the major resources are listed below.
+If you find yourself having a tough time managing your anxieties and would like to talk to someone, feel free to contact the Graduate Office (firstname.lastname@example.org).
+We are available through phone, zoom, etc., and we can also connect you with relevant resources.

 Health and Wellness Centre